“Indian Ridge Museum from Old to New”

 Indian Ridge Museum, Elyria, Ohio where 12,000 years of history were on parade from 1930-1995.
-The door to the original museum is now preserved at the New Indian Ridge Museum, founded in 2000.
+The door to the original museum is now preserved at the New Indian Ridge Museum, founded in 2000 by Col. Matthew W. Nahorn.
 Col. Vietzen used the facade of a 1920s filing station as the front of his museum.
-Photo courtesy New Indian Ridge Museum, donated by Col. Ron Sauer.
+Photo via Col. Ron Sauer.

-With the help of Dr. Leon Kramer, LaDow Johnston, Dr. W. V. Sprague, Hubert Wachtel, and Frank Burdett, Colonel Vietzen founded the Archaeological Society of Ohio (A.S.O.).
-At the time of its founding the ASO was called the Ohio Indian Relic Collectors Society (O.I.R.C.S.).
-The fee for one membership was one dollar, and then was raised to two dollars.
+With the help of Dr. Leon Kramer, LaDow Johnston, Dr. W. V. Sprague, Hubert Wachtel, and Frank Burdett, Col. Vietzen founded the Ohio Indian Relic Collectors Society, now known as the Archaeological Society of Ohio (A.S.O.).
+The fee for one membership was one dollar.
 The society quickly grew to 100 members and is now the largest state archaeological society in the United States.
 Col. Vietzen’s wife, Ruth (Bliss) Vietzen was the first female officer of the society.
 They were married in 1931.
 Col. Vietzen was elected secretary and treasurer; he also served as president for a term.

-He later focused his efforts on the Lorain County Historical Society and his Indian Ridge Museum, working to preserve local history where he served as the first Vice President of Society.
+Col. Raymond Vietzen later focused his efforts on the Lorain County Historical Society and his Indian Ridge Museum in Elyria.
+At both organizations, he worked to study and preserve local history.
+He served as first Vice President of the Lorain County Historical Society.
 The early meetings of the Archaeological Society were held at the Ohio State Archaeological and Historical Museum (now the Ohio Historical Society).
 At that time, it was located on High Street in Columbus, Ohio.
 Erwin Zepp was the curator and a good friend of Col. Vietzen.
-The Ohio Historical Society is presently located on Velma Avenue in Columbus, Ohio.

-Colonel Vietzen opened Indian Ridge Museum in 1930 on part of the Vietzen homestead which he had purchased from his parents.
-The homestead was settled by his grandparents.
+Col. Vietzen opened Indian Ridge Museum in 1930 on a corner of the Vietzen family homestead, which he purchased from his parents.
+The Vietzen family homestead was settled by his grandparents.
 The museum was originally part of the local archaeological society called The Elyria Archeological Society Museum.
 His home was on the same part of the property as the museum, both of which he and his wife built.
 The home was of the Western Reserve Style.
 They brought in trees and landscaped the property, as the land was just a plowed field.
 This property was located at the corner of West Ridge and Fowl Roads in Elyria, Ohio.
 The land itself was actually an American Indian site, where Col. Vietzen found evidence of the existence of prehistoric man.

-Col. Vietzen opened the museum to house his archaeological finds and to enlighten others on the people who once called this land home.
+Col. Vietzen opened his museum to house his archaeological finds and to enlighten others on those who once called this land home.
 The museum boasted having “12,000 Years of History on Parade.”
 The front of the museum was part of a 1920s filling station which had been located just down the road.
 The museum did not only house prehistoric artifacts, but had several log structures (furnished with period antiques), a large collection of antique guns, and Gen. Custer’s coat with his blood stain on it.
-He also had Geronimo’s gun in the Museum.
+He also had a gun belonging to Geronimo, in the Museum.
 One of the log houses on the museum grounds was constructed by Jacob Shupe.
 Other cabins relocated to the Museum grounds included: the Honeysuckle Cabin from Kentucky, Mingo cabin (a stage coach relay station stop), and Tymochte Cabin (built in 1795).
-Never having the opportunity to actually visit the museum with its artifacts, I have been fortunate enough to meet people and read the Colonel’s publications to learn about his fascinating Museum.
-Thousands of school children, college students, men, and women alike had taken the opportunity to tour the Museum and grounds.
+Never having the opportunity to actually visit the museum with its artifacts, I have been fortunate enough to research and read the Colonel’s publications to learn about his fascinating Museum.
+Thousands of school children, college students, men, and women alike took the opportunity to tour the fascinating Museum and well-maintained grounds.
 Congressman Mosher once held his congressional outings on the beautiful property.

-In the late 1800s the Bungart family cut black walnut trees down on this island and floated then down the river to have then cut into boards at a sawmill located near the Lorain Steel Mill/Shipyards property area.
+In the late 1800s the Bungart family cut black walnut trees down on this island and floated then down the River to mill them into boards at a sawmill located near the Lorain Steel Mill/Shipyards area.
 When Col. Vietzen built his house in 1930, Bungart gave some of this wood to Vietzen to use in the new home.
-We have one piece of this wood preserved at the New Indian Ridge Museum.
-The Lorain County MetroParks now owns the island.
-Photo courtesy of Dr. C. E. Herdendorf, President, Sheffield Village Historical Society.
+Photo via Dr. C. E. Herdendorf, President, Sheffield Village Historical Society.